-This whole process enables us to provide an independent project quality assurance and organizational change management role beginning early on before the implementation ever starts.
-It also allows us to address some of the non-SAP project roles that the system integrator isn’t able to provide.
+This whole process enables us to provide an independent project quality assurance and organizational change management role beginning early on before the implementation of new system ever starts.
+It also allows us to address some of the non-SAP project roles that the system integrator isn't able to provide.
 When we look at a sample implementation readiness plan for this particular client that, we can put together a six-month readiness phase leading into their implementation.

 SAP is a multibillion-dollar company, a global organization, the most significant transformation that the company has ever done.
 It was essential to ensure that the organization had everything in place so when the system integrator showed up at the end of month six, everything could run smoothly.
 A small army of consultants showed up, and we wanted to make the best use of their time, and those critical operational decisions had been made.

-This was important because this meant we’ve secured the executive alignment that we required.
+This was important because this meant we've secured the executive alignment that we required.
 We have a PMO established, some project governance set up, and an organizational change management plan in place.
 When we look at the implementation Readiness Review, we see that some of the outputs coming out of the process will feed into the performance.
-This implementation readiness phase will ensure that we have a strong linkage to the actual implementation activities.
+This new implementation readiness phase will ensure that we have a strong linkage to the actual implementation activities.

 These outputs and deliverables that come out of the implementation readiness stage are intended to augment, not replace things that happen during implementation.
-It is meant to provide the first iterations, some of the key foundational decisions that are going to happen within each of these workstreams, leading into the implementation activities that are required coming into that.
+It is meant to provide the first iterations, some of the key foundational decisions that are going to happen within each of these workstreams, leading into the implementation activities that are fit to standard required coming into that.

 The first area of the first workstream that we look at within executive alignment is strategic and executive alignment.
 We look at this to ensure that the executives are aligned in terms of their overall project strategy and that we have the stakeholder assessment defined, as well as the executive in management communications.
 It is important to make sure that the communications plan is in place and that the executives are starting to get on board with the overall project.